India completes crucial test in crewed space mission after delay

 The agency did not specify the cause of the delay.

-The launch had been set for 8 a.m.
-(0230 GMT) but could not initially be completed.
-It was successfully completed at 10 a.m., ISRO said.
+The launch had been set for 8am (10.30am, Singapore time) but could not initially be completed.
+It was successfully completed at 10 am (12.30pm, Singapore time), ISRO said.

-The Gaganyaan mission is aimed at developing a human-habitable space capsule that will carry a three-member crew into an orbit of 400 km (250 miles) for three days, before splashing down in the Indian Ocean.
+The Gaganyaan mission is aimed at developing a human-habitable space capsule that will carry a three-member crew into an orbit of 400km for three days, before splashing down in the Indian Ocean.

 ISRO has said it would explore ways to achieve a sustained human presence in space once Gaganyaan is completed.

-About 90 billion Indian rupees ($1 billion) has been allocated for the mission, which follows the agency's historic landing of its Chandrayaan-3 craft on the lunar south pole.
+About 90 billion Indian rupees (US$1 billion) has been allocated for the mission, which follows the agency's historic landing of its Chandrayaan-3 craft on the lunar south pole.

 The Gaganyaan mission has been expected to launch from the country's main spaceport in Sriharikota before 2024, although a schedule had not been announced.